jennahamlin/el_gato/docs/input_output.md

 The ST column can contain two kinds of values.
 If the identified ST corresponds to a profile found in the database, el_gato provides the corresponding number.
 If el_gato finds no matching ST profile or if el_gato is unable to make a confident call, then this will be reflected in the value displayed in the ST column.

 el_gato reports the corresponding allele number for each gene if an exact match is found in the database.
 Alternatively, el_gato may also note the following symbols:
+[XX Double check that this matches with what is listed in the report XX]

 | Symbol | Meaning |
 |:------:|:---------|